onchainengineering/hmi-wirtual/dogfood/contents/README.md

 ## Provisioner Configuration

-Our dogfood coderd box runs an SSH tunnel to our dogfood Docker host's docker socket.
+Our dogfood wirtuald box runs an SSH tunnel to our dogfood Docker host's docker socket.

-The socket is mounted onto `/var/run/dogfood-docker.sock` in the coderd box.
+The socket is mounted onto `/var/run/dogfood-docker.sock` in the wirtuald box.

 The SSH tunnel command can be found hanging out in the screen session named `forward`.